pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_stata.rst

    outer_join[pd.isna(outer_join['value_x'])]
    outer_join[pd.notna(outer_join['value_x'])]

-Pandas also provides a variety of methods to work with missing data -- some of which would be challenging to express in Stata.
+pandas also provides a variety of methods to work with missing data -- some of which would be challenging to express in Stata.
 For example, there are methods to drop all rows with any missing values, replacing missing values with a specified value, like the mean, or forward filling from previous rows.
 See the